 Upon closing the FPO application, the company issues the shares to investors along with the final offer price.
 After that, the shares are listed on the stock exchanges.

-Example of an Follow-On Public Offer
+Example of a Follow-On Public Offer

-Types of Follow-On Public Offers
+Types of Follow On Public Offers

-After learning what FPO is in the share market with examples and how it works, let’s understand the types of follow-on public offers.
+After learning what FPO is in the share market with examples and how it works, let’s understand the types of follow on public offers.
 There are three types of FPOs:

 Diluted FPO